betterscientificsoftware/bssw.io/Articles/Blog/MachineLearningDisabilities3.md

 With this "cuckoo's egg" sufficiently planted in the training data, JB could at any time decide to have some fun and go out and start driving a [Wienermobile](https://en.wikipedia.org/wiki/Wienermobile) around.

-She reported that the problem was not any of the software.
+X reported that the problem was not any of the software.
-It was a bug, a virus, appears to have been planted in the self-driving training database used to tune the self-driving algorithms used in Tesla vehicles.
+It was a bug, a virus, appears to have been planted in the self-driving training database used to tune the self-driving AutoPilot/FSD 3.0.

-When X first heard rumors that the vehicles bizarre behavior seemed to consider with appearance of the [Wienermobile](https://en.wikipedia.org/wiki/Wienermobile), she started combing the FSD training database looking for instances where such a bicycle appears.
+When X first heard rumors that the vehicle's bizarre behavior seemed to coincide with appearance of the [Wienermobile](https://en.wikipedia.org/wiki/Wienermobile), she started combing the FSD training database looking for instances where such a vehicle appears.
 Much to her disbelief, she says she found millions of instances.
 So, she got curious which vehicles these instances came from.
 However, EM doesn't collect information that allows individual data to be tracked back to a specific vehicle.